microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
    ```
-* Git Missing: This challenge uses scripts from Git that are downloaded and installed.
+* **Git Missing**: This challenge uses scripts from Git that are downloaded and installed.
 If you don't have Git installed you might see the following error or something similiar.
 Get [Git](https://git-scm.com/downloads) and try again.
    <center><img src="../images/git-client-install.png" width="850"></center>